-- Provides effective treatment for all forms of tobacco and nicotine
+- Provides effective treatment for all forms of tobacco

 - Can work with your family members to help them understand how to support your cessation journey

 - “My husband has tried for nearly 40 years to quit smoking.
 He tried hypnosis, medications, other programs, you name it.
 This is the first thing that has worked.”
-(Fours years later, the patient is still smoke-free.)
+(Six years later, the patient is still smoke-free.)

-- I don’t have anyone who will support me in this.
+- "I don’t have anyone who will support me in this.
 They all think I’m crazy for wanting to quit.”
-(After seeing the patient’s success, her brother-in-law and sister joined the program and successfully quit as well.)
+(After seeing the patient’s success, her brother-in-law and sister joined the program and successfully quit also.)

-It’s the sisters who were 40+ year smokers but have relied on each other as support to quit.
+- It’s the sisters who were 40+ year smokers but have relied on each other as support to quit.

 E-Cig Fact Sheet